Who are the US Americans in Styria?

 Would you like to learn more about other populations and communities in Graz?
 Check out the foreign resident statistics available via the Graz Migrants’ Advisory Council (Migrant:innenbeirat Graz) website.

-Another article published in July 2021 mapped out where U.S. Americans lived in Austria.
-This revealed some surprising results!
-Vienna came out the clear winner at that time, and the statistics from 2024 show an impressive 4,987 American residents.
-A particularly interesting detail of these statistics is that 6630 people who name the USA as their land of origin (Herkunftsland) called Vienna home in 2024, but only 75% of these (still) have US citizenship.
-An interesting question that arises is whether many of this 25% have renounced US citizenship because they plan to stay in (Vienna) Europe permanently or for other reasons.
+An interesting detail of these statistics is that 14,083 people living in Austria as of Jan.
+1, 2025, named the USA as their land of origin (Herkunftsland), but only 66% of these (still) have US citizenship.
+An interesting question that arises is whether the more than 34% who renounced US citizenship did so because they plan to stay in (Austria) Europe permanently or for other reasons.

 The US Americans in Graz and Styria Facebook group currently (as of January 2025) welcomes more than 200 members, more than 90% of whom are US citizens.
-Since 2020, the group has shared information of specific interest to US Americans living and/or working in Graz and provided a forum where members can contact with one another, network, and exchange helpful information and support.
-See this post for even more information about the Facebook group!
+Since 2020, the group has shared information of specific interest to US Americans living and/or working in Graz, providing a forum where members can connect, network, and exchange helpful information and support.
+See this post for even more details about the Facebook group!

 sara crocket science translation